 How many times have you started a Google search that way?
 If you’re like the majority of Americans, the answer to that question is “more and more often.”

 Increasingly, U.S. consumers are turning to voice searches to find the services, products or answer to the questions they have.
 If your business is not optimized for voice searches, you can be leaving potential customers in the dark—and losing out on new business.

-- Add keywords like ‘near me’ into your title tags, meta description and internal links.
+Add ‘near me’ into your website's title tags, meta description and internal links.
 Include any local landmarks in your location description.

-- Write blog posts answering your potential customers’ questions.
-Sure, you could tackle this through a dedicated FAQ page, but creating specific blog posts to answer them will provide more content and give your site an advantage in Google searches.
+Write articles for your website answering your potential customers’ questions.
+Sure, you could tackle this through a dedicated FAQ page, but creating specific articles or blog posts to answer them will provide more content and give your site an advantage in Google searches.
 You can also use your existing content this way, and use the blog to link to different service pages on your site.